 This means you can journal freely, write in therapy worksheets, and process your experiences without your filter getting in the way.
 No other content filter makes this distinction.

-Peace of Mind has three crisis tools designed for your hardest moments:
+Peace of Mind includes three crisis tools designed for your hardest moments:

 Panic button: Tap "I'm struggling right now" at the top of the popup.
-This instantly locks all browsing for 20 minutes, redirects all open tabs, and opens a dedicated page with an evidence-based urge surfing guide and a live countdown timer.
+This instantly locks all browsing for 20 minutes, redirects all open tabs, and opens a dedicated page with an evidence-based urge surfing guide, a technique validated by clinical research in mindfulness-based relapse prevention.
 Non-cancellable.

 Cool-off protection: If you hit 15 blocked pages within 15 minutes, Peace of Mind recognizes seeking behavior and automatically pauses all browsing for 20 minutes.
 All tabs redirect to a countdown page.
 Whitelisted sites like banks and email remain accessible.